tiagobalmeida/ui5-notes/README.md

 # Debugging foo

-## When debugging how do I know the type of a UI5 object?
+## While debugging how do I know the type of a UI5 object?

 ```
 .getMetadata()